 Piano students receive weekly private lessons and participate in weekly studio classes.
+We also offer piano pedagogy and opportunities for you to gain valuable experience teaching in our Piano Academy.
 Our comprehensive curriculum supplements the keyboard studies with diverse music courses including those in literature, history, theory, conducting, jazz studies as well as accompanying.

 Our goal is to provide students the guidance and encouragement to advance in their musical careers.
 In today's competitive world, it is crucial to provide students with the practical skills and knowledge to succeed.
 Our faculty is devoted to helping students find the program that better meets their educational and professional needs.